 5. SEO Is Here to Stay

-Search engine optimization is very much so here to stay.
+Search engine optimization (SEO) is here to stay.
 In fact, SEO’s sole purpose is to help consumers avoid low-quality content in one of a few ways.

 Businesses that use SEO and avoid the use of thin content, spelling and grammatical errors, and keyword stuffing not only show the consumer you are a reliable source but also show Google, too.
-This helps your website rank higher.
+This helps your website rank higher on Google.

-If Google detects your website is indeed high-quality content, as we all know it should be, you’ll be rewarded.
-But, if your site is not properly optimized, and things like navigation, speed, and design are frustrating to the end-user and leave, Google may interpret this as your content not providing the relevant information to your consumer and drop you in the rankings.
+If Google detects your website provides high-quality content, as we all know it should, you’ll be rewarded.
+But, if your site is not properly optimized, and things like navigation, speed, and design are frustrating to the end-user, causing them to leave, Google may interpret this as your content having not provided information relevant to the consumer and as a result, you’ll drop you in the search rankings.